klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

 using any method to execute code.
 It is also possible to see how Moneta cannot detect any private RX section, but can detect the modified DLL.
 Why?
 Is that a False Positive?

-Well, this is NOT a false positive, as a very cheeky guy can think, it's a true positive.
+Well, this is NOT a false positive, as the reader may think, and not even an implementation error, it's a true positive.
 The reason  behind that is that even if we restored the original bytes, the DLL was still modified, and a part of its memory switched from shareable to private, which is what tools like Moneta are looking for.

 If you want to more, check out the excellent blog post by F-Secure at [F-Secure Blog][11].